mkostic21/digital-clock/README.md

-# digital-clock
+# Digital clock
-Simple FPGA syntethisable digital clock
+Simple FPGA syntethisable digital clock written for Nexys3 system.

+It should be compatible with most FPGA chips, just edit the pinout.